Nathasyarnt/Student-Spending-Dashboard/README.md

 - How does income compare to spending for students based on their major?

 ## Process
-- Data Collection : Dwonload data from the link above
+- Data Collection : Download data from the link above
 - Data Cleaning and Preparation : Processed raw data, detect missing value and add some column to facilitate visualization
 - Data Visualization : Created interactive dashboards for user friendly
 - Analysis : Conducted trend and segmentation analysis on spending behaviors